stelzinga/MF/Management_Framework-Appendix.md

 Short versions of Verbs are possible e.g.:
 - "D: " refers to "Discuss"
 - "P: " refers to "Plan"
+- "C: " refers to "Check"
+- "A: " refers to "Ask"

 The short versions serve visually as a reminder to do something.

-Routines can be appended with " - D", " - W", " - BW",, " - M", " - Q", " - H", " - Y"  , " - AH" for daily, weekly, bi-weekly, monthly, quarterly, half-yearly or semi-annually, yearly or ad hoc.
+Names of Routines can be appended with " - D", " - W", " - BW",, " - M", " - Q", " - H", " - Y"  , " - AH" for daily, weekly, bi-weekly, monthly, quarterly, half-yearly or semi-annually, yearly or ad hoc.
 Indicators for periodicity are also reflected in the Date Indicator (see below), it is sometimes useful to see it in the Name because the Name often appears in Reports.
 Depending on the context other post-fixes can be added such that they add additional information to the name e.g., " - Prio", " - Budgeted", ...

 ### Objective Notation Date Indicator
 The Date Indicator reflects *start*, *end* and *complete* dates for Projects and *frequency* for Routines:
 - Projects:  (start:end:complete:effort)
 - Routines: (period:start:end:effort)

-The start (start date), end (expected completion date), complete (actual completion date) are of format yyyymmdd-hhmmss i.e., year, month, day, hour, minute and second digits with hhmmss being optional.
+For Projects, the start (start date), end (expected completion date), complete (actual completion date) are of format yyyymmdd-hhmmss i.e., year, month, day, hour, minute and second digits with hhmmss being optional.
-The *period* can be any alphanumerical characters e.g. daily, monthly, Jan, Feb, 2021.
+For Routines the *period* can be any alphanumerical characters e.g. daily, monthly, Jan, Feb, 2021 or more detailed: like "every Mon and Tue".
 The start and end in case of a Routine are optional and they indicate when a routine was first / last used.
 If a Routine is deprecated, both start and end have to be provided because only one date is assumed to be a start date.
 The *effort* is a number of type float e.g. 1, 0.33 indicating the number of *days* that will be or have been, spent on the Objective in a *year*.
 Effort for Routines is *total* effort in *days* spent on that Routine per *year*.
 When start and end are omitted for a Routine, the colon ':' is also omitted leaving (period:effort).
 For Projects it is the effort in days for the duration of the project, regardless of whether it is within the year or across years.
 It is possible to have an effort even if the Project has not started.
 In that case effort represents *expected* effort.
 The combination of Status, End and today's date can indicate if a Project is overdue.
 For Goals and Sub-Goals the same logic as for Projects can be used.
 As with the Name Indicator, the Date Indicator can be used less rigidly e.g., (Deadline: next week), (tomorrow), (Start tomorrow, Due 31 Dec 2021), etc.

 ### Objective Notation Owner Indicator